appbaseio/Docs/src/REST.md

 # Introduction

 The Appbase API is based on REST principles.
 All operations including creating vertices and edges, fetching vertex properties (data) and edges, deleting a vertex or an edge as well as searching through vertices are RESTful.
-The only non-RESTful operation is realtime event streams, which works with the Websocket protocol.
+The only non-RESTful operation is realtime event streams, which works with the Websocket protocol, using socket.io.

 ### Allowed HTTP Request Types